Mayonnaisu/manga-image-translator/my_tools/docs/README.md

 > [!NOTE]
 > **Change Logs:**
 > - Improve error handling.
 Some errors are not captured properly by PowerShell.
 I'm still grappling with it ⚔️.
-> - Use only `MIT-input-path.txt` to get input path for all scripts that need it.
-See the [CONFIGURATION section on how to use it](https://github.com/Mayonnaisu/manga-image-translator/tree/main/my_tools#required).
 > - Change the default image merging function back to merge into 1 image instead of 2 (**customizable:** in `MIT-local-webtoon-launcher.ps1`, change `$MergedImageNumber = 1`  to another number).
 > - After translation, merge images into 1 before splitting into the number of parts as the input images if the specified merged image number is greater than 1.
 > - Remove delete confirmation for merged images & set the option to automatically delete by default (**customizable** in `MIT-local-webtoon-launcher.ps1`).
 > - Set the option to automatically clean up MIT `result` folder, excluding log files, by default (**customizable** in all launchers).
 > - Add support for processing single folder to Webtoon Mode.
 > - Add option to specify the number of split parts in `MIT-local-webtoon-launcher.ps1` (Change "original" in `$SplitPartsNumber = "original"` to a number without quotes).
 > - <mark>Replace `MIT-input-path.txt` usage with folder selection feature.
-But, there will be a new `MIT-input-path.txt` in `my_tools` folder to save the last selected folder path.</mark>
+But, there will be new `MIT-input-path.txt` in `my_tools` folder to save the last selected folder path for persistence.</mark>
 > - <mark>Move `MIT-update-content.ps1` into `my_tools` folder.</mark>

 > [!WARNING]
-> This updater will replace the old files with the newer ones, so make sure that you back up the files you want to keep first.
+> This updater will replace the old files with the newer ones, so make sure to back up the files you want to keep first.
 >
 > **Impacted files:**
 > - <mark>`MIT-input-path.txt` (will be deleted if exists)</mark>